MemeChuen/ChuenBank/README.md

 ## Open the App

-1. Download and extract the `ChuenBank-V1-main` file.
+1. Download and extract the `ChuenBank-main` file.
 2. Open `ChuenBank-V1-main` and click the `chuenbank.exe` file.
 3. Have fun!